vangelov/recoil-demo-with-jotai/README.md

 - Adding multiple widgets for performance testing

 Although panning and zooming weren't explicitly shown in the demo, I chose to include them as they bring the app closer to a real-world implementation.

+The server requests are mocked and localStorage is used as a database.

 ## Scripts